 I told her that I needed an executive assistant, and she agreed that she needed one, too.

 Errands tie up a great deal of our time and keep us from living in a stress-free home.
 In fact, stuff related to errands that I need to run often clutters up around my front door — clothes that need to go to the dry cleaner, books that need to be returned to the library, bikes that need to be serviced, etc. — and sits there nagging at me until I can spend four or five hours doing a bunch of errands I don’t really want to do.

 In many large communities, there are companies established to provide personal assistants and errand runners at hourly rates.
-A google search of your area might turn up a list of names.
+An internet search of your area might turn up a list of names.
 Check out customer reviews, and then take advantage of your own personal assistant.

-If, like me, you live in a place without these companies, offer to pay the neighborhood high school kid $30 a week to run all of your errands for you.
+If, like me, you live in a place without these companies, offer to pay the neighborhood high school kid $50 a week (plus fuel for the car) to run all of your errands for you.
 Open a pay-in-advance credit card with limited funds for the hired hand to use when picking up your dry cleaning and repaired bike.
-After one week of working for you, I doubt that you’ll even miss the $30.
+After one week of working for you, I doubt that you’ll even miss the $50.

-Think about adding an extra $20 or $30 for the kid to also mow your lawn and do your grocery shopping.
+Think about adding an extra $20 or $30 for the kid to also mow your lawn or shovel your snow.
 You can spend the free time enjoying the extra time in the company of your family or cleaning out your dusty attic.
 Regardless of what you do with your time, though, that cluttered pile of “things to do” next to your front door will be gone.